tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * `geth` is the official Ethereum node software used to initialize, run and manage Ethereum nodes.

 * Don't worry, you don't need to learn Go!
-You just have to know that it's super fast and has a cute mascot called Gogopher!
+You just have to know that it's super fast and has a cute mascot called Go-gopher!

  ![Gogopher](Images/256px-Gogophercolor.png)